eduuh/blog/content/en/posts/bashscripting.md

     drwxr-xr-x 3 edd edd  4096 Apr 13 01:43 bunnyflydotfiles_colemak
     drwxr-xr-x 3 edd edd  4096 Apr 12 13:15 Desktop
     drwxr-xr-x 2 edd edd  4096 Apr 11 23:24 Documents

 The long listing format lists each file and subdirectory on a single line.
 The listing shows additional useful information.

 1. The file type - Such as
       - directory (d),
       - file (-),
       - linked files (1),
       - Charater device (c)
       - Block device (b)
 2. The file permissions.
 3. The number of file hard links.
 4. The file owner username.
-    5. the file primary group name.
+5. The file primary group name.
 6. The file byte size.
 7. The last time the file was modified.
 8. The filename or directory name.

-## Filtering listing output
+### Filtering listing output

 To look for information about a file is also possible by using the **ls** command.

     $ ls -l text.txt
     -rw-r--r-- 1 edd edd 1 Apr 13 09:45 text.txt

 Here we used bracket with two choices of character **[tx]** t and x . brackets could be used to liss ranges of characters.

      $ ls -l tex[a-z].txt